fnalways/terminus-docs/docs/how-to/terminus/setup/install/linux.md

     ```

    :::info
-   Replace `{version}` with the current daily build version number.
+   - Replace `{version}` with the current daily build version number.
 Check the [Terminus OS repository](https://github.com/beclab/terminus) for the latest version.
+   - If an error occurs during installation, use the following command to uninstall first:

+        ```bash
+        bash uninstall_cmd.sh
+        ```
+        After uninstalling, retry the installation by running the original installation command.
    :::

 ## Step 2: Enter Terminus Name